stonier/message_multiplexing/message_mux_demux/Readme.md

 Todos:

-* mux should create muxes on the fly like demux
- * publisher to encode, then send a buffer to the mux which relays across the wire
-* convert the builders to specific Message class types with encode/decode functionality
 * transports - mux and demux should separate the actual underlying transport (nanomsg/serial...)
-* handle use case in which packets are gathered and sent (i.e. kobuki style, not dslam style)
+* handle use case in which packets are gathered and sent (e.g. kobuki style)
+ * ~~split packet signature from packet id/payload length~~
+ * optional flag when sending that belays the send.
 * loadable { packet_id : data_type } registries for pubs and subs to check against
 * ~~switch to ecl byte array converters in `impl/builders.hpp`~~
+* ~~mux should create muxes on the fly like demux~~
+ * ~~publisher to encode, then send a buffer to the mux which relays across the wire ~~
+* ~~convert the builders to specific Message class types with encode/decode functionality~~

 Maybe dos: